Navigation Accuracy Check

 - Determine the magnetic variation of the VOR from your en route chart or, for some aircraft, the FMS database.
 In our example, the YYT magnetic variation is 19° West.

-- Convert the north (360°) or south (180°) magnetic course from the VOR to true.
+- Draw a line to true north or true south by converting the VOR's 360° or 180° magnetic course.
 West variation is added, east variation is subtracted.
 If you draw this on your chart, it should be straight up and down from the VOR, it will be parallel to any line of longitude.
-In our example, 360° + 19° = 019°.
+In our example, 360° + 19° = 019° on the VOR's magnetic compass rose.

 - Set a VOR CDI to this course line.
 When the aircraft crosses the course and the CDI centers, record the FMS latitude and the VOR DME.
 You will not need the longitude for reasons about to be clear.
 In many FMS you can turn to the page that presents current position and enter the value into the scratch pad with a single key stroke, making it easier to record without memorizing a long string of digits.
 In our example, we get N48°59.6' latitude and 90 DME.
 (The iPad presents positions in terms of degrees, minutes, seconds but most FMS will use degrees and minutes up to a tenth in accuracy.
 The seconds can be converted into decimal minutes thusly: minutes = seconds / 60.)